If you are a former Midland Trust client, please click here to log in to your account. Looking for account resources? Click here.

 5. Once the property is sold, your self-directed IRA receives a portion of the proceeds matching the proportion of your original investment.

-While the premise is somewhat similar to a prohibited transaction, they’re actually two completely different scenarios.
+While the premise of partnering is somewhat like a prohibited transaction, they’re two different scenarios.
 The difference is based on who currently owns the property or investment.
+If you, a family member, or other disqualified person already owns a property, then investing in that property with your IRA is prohibited.

 However, in the partnering scenario, if you and a family member or other partner want to purchase a new property that’s not already owned by a disqualified individual, this is not a prohibited transaction.